pulp/pulp_puppet/docs/tech-reference/forge_api.rst

 For puppet versions prior to 3.3, basic authentication credentials included in the URL are used to specify either a repository ID or a consumer ID.
 When a consumer ID is specified, all repositories to which it is bound are searched for the specified module.
-If a verison was not specified, the repository with the newest version is then queried for dependency information.
+If a version was not specified, the repository with the newest version is then queried for dependency information.

 This is an example request with a consumer ID: